 Annex 12

-Granting of an ECE type approval for a vehicle fuelled by LPG or NG/biomethane
+Granting of an ECE type approval for a vehicle fuelled by LPG, NG/biomethane, or flex fuel H2NG

 1. Introduction

-This annex describes the special requirements that apply in the case of an approval of a vehicle that runs on LPG or NG/biomethane, or that can run either on petrol or LPG or NG/biomethane in so far as the testing on LPG or NG/biomethane gas is concerned.
+This annex describes the special requirements that apply in the case of an approval of a vehicle that runs on LPG, NG/biomethane or H2NG, or that can run either on petrol or LPG or NG/biomethane or H2NG in so far as the testing on LPG, NG/biomethane gas or H2NG is concerned.

 In the case of LPG and NG/biomethane natural gas there is on the market a large variation in fuel composition, requiring the fuelling system to adapt its fuelling rates to these compositions.
-To demonstrate this capability, the vehicle has to be tested in the test Type I on two extreme reference fuels and demonstrate the self-adaptability of the fuelling system.
-Whenever the self adaptability of a fuelling system has been demonstrated on a vehicle, such a vehicle may be considered as a parent of a family.
+To demonstrate this capability, the vehicle has to be tested in the Type I test on two extreme reference fuels and demonstrate the self-adaptability of the fuelling system.
+Whenever the self- adaptability of a fuelling system has been demonstrated on a vehicle, such a vehicle may be considered as a parent of a family.
 Vehicles that comply with the requirements of members of that family, if fitted with the same fuelling system, need to be tested on only one fuel.

 2. Definitions